 6. Inspect

-toys, bedding, clothes, and other accessoriesIn your springtime cleanup, review all your ‘s toys, bedding, clothing, kennels, and other items.
+In your springtime cleanup, review all your ‘s toys, bedding, clothing, kennels, and other items.
 If there is damage and you can reasonably repair it without harming your , then that’s a great option.
 Otherwise, discard the torn or broken items, which is generally the best choice.
 However, if all you need to do is put a new screw in your ‘s kennel, then that’s an easy fix and certainly doesn’t warrant tossing.

 7. Clean bedding, toys, collars, clothing, brushes, and accessories

 After you’ve inspected all of your ‘s items, then thoroughly clean them.
 Some pieces will be able to go into your washing machine on the gentle cycle.
 These items will most likely be bedding along with some clothing and toys.
-Other objects you may need to hand wash, which can even be done in a sink or outside with a hose.
+Although, other objects you may need to hand wash, which can even be done in a sink or outside with a hose.
 I like to always use at least a 1/4 cup of distilled vinegar when I wash Henry’s accessories and a no-scent detergent.
-However, Dawn blue dish soap will work in a pinch.
+However, Dawn Blue dish soap will work in a pinch.

 8. Pack away winter clothes for the